neighbour-hoods/Reputation-likes/README.md

 For example, a community can swap out a 'likes' module and instead decide to incorporate 'claps' or 'upvotes/downvotes' based on how they wish to articulate culture within their collective.

+They do so by picking a DNA template, and adding their community's unique identifier in the 'properties' field to spin-off a new DHT.

 ![](https://i.imgur.com/8Aju8wB.png)